geoelectric/ui_auto_best_practice/uiabp.md

 But these cases are pretty rare.
 If the flow is important to the test, it should be in the test.
 If multiple flows are important, that’s multiple tests.

 However, if you're finding that you're only splitting the test on behavior that's completely contained in the app object anyway, then moving the basis for the split into the app object might make sense.
+It'll possibly let you data-drive related tests for significant code reduction.

 ### Tests that vary flow based on variations in the Application flow